Theoretical Foundations of Conformal Prediction: Bibliographic notes

-Permutation tests have been core objects of study in statistics since at least the time of Fisher's randomized experiments, including the famous `Lady Tasting Tea'~\citep{fisher1956mathematics}.
-The permutation test as we know it today as a significance test for arbitrary distributions was formalized by \cite{pitman1937significance}; see \cite{lehmann1986testing} for a comprehensive classical reference on permutation tests.
 Since the advent of powerful computers, permutation tests have become a practical solution for testing nonparametric null hypotheses, and thus their popularity has grown~\citep{ernst2004permutation}.
 Critical to the practical use of permutation tests was the development of the randomized test by \cite{dwass1957modified}.
 In the work of Dwass and throughout the late 20th century, the randomized permutation p-value was simply seen as an estimate of the quantity computed on all $n!$ permutations.
-Thus, it was common to calculate estimates of the p-value which can be appropriate asymptotically---essentially, this amounts to removing the `$+1$' in~\eqref{eq:perm-pval-random}.
-However, it was pointed out by~\cite{phipson2010permutation} that this strategy can lead to extreme violations of the Type I error rate in finite samples, and the exact test (i.e., adding the `$+1$') has much better practical performance (this was likely known to some beforehand as well, as the `$+1$' does also appear in~\cite{lehmann1986testing}).
+Thus, it was common to calculate estimates of the p-value that are valid asymptotically---essentially, this amounts to removing the `$+1$' in~\eqref{eq:perm-pval-random}.
+However, it was pointed out by~\cite{phipson2010permutation} that this strategy can lead to extreme violations of the Type~I error rate in finite samples, and the exact test (i.e., adding the `$+1$') has much better practical performance (this was likely known to some beforehand as well, as the `$+1$' does also appear in~\cite{lehmann1986testing}).
 The literature on permutation tests and other randomization tests has since developed significantly, and several generalizations have been proposed, e.g., to arbitrary groups~\citep{hemerik2021another, besag1989generalized}, to dependent data generated by Markov chains~\citep{besag1989generalized}, and to incorporate sampling weights~\citep{harrison2012conservative}.
-Other work in the area includes efficient subroutines for their computation~\citep{koning2022faster,domingo2025cheap} and the study of the optimality of the permutation test, e.g., in the minimax setting~\citep{kim2022minimax}.
-A proof of the validity of the sampled permutation p-value is available in~\cite{hemerik2018exact}, although the result itself was well-known beforehand.
+See also \cite{kuchibhotla2020exchangeability,zhang2023randomization} for further discussion of the connections between exchangeability and permutation testing.
+Other work in the area includes efficient subroutines for the computation of permutation tests~\citep{koning2022faster,domingo2025cheap}, and the study of the optimality of the permutation test, e.g., in the minimax framework~\citep{kim2022minimax}.
+A proof of the validity of the sampled permutation p-value (Theorem~\ref{thm:perm-test-random}) is available in~\cite{hemerik2018exact}, although the result itself was well-known beforehand.